wangalan0118/wangalan0118/README.md

 Hi!
-Handsome brothers and beautiful sisters: I joined soon, please tell me where there is a problem or a more perfect place that can be improved. >.<a
+Dear brothers and sisters:
+I've been here for less than a month, please take care of me!
+If there is a wrong place or a more perfect way to present it >. < I hope to learn from each other, thank you ^. ^
-Hope I can learn more here, and I found the people here are very friendly, unlike other places they don't guide me.
-QvQa Thank you brother and sister.
-I am from Taiwan.
-If you have a chance, you can come to Taiwan and play with me! ^.^ Ya~
+Hope I can learn more here, and I find the people here are very friendly, unlike other places they don't guide me q. q Thank you, brothers and sisters, I am from Taiwan.
+If you have the opportunity to come to Taiwan to play, you can find me! ^. ^y

-Since I don't have an account to sponsor the setting requirements, I have to post this to see if I can increase or decrease the subsidized tuition.
-I also hope that big brothers and big sisters will forgive me, and I am very happy if I am not at all.
-The most important thing is to study in Kansai~
+Since I don't have a sponsorship system provided by the bank can charge sponsorship How much can I expect sponsorship to help with my study expenses

 BTC address:
 1JVt8wMTMKzsGXLamTxqqvRkfDPWGnLvwk